Free Parts of a Plant Worksheet

 Parts of a Plant Coloring Page

-Learning plant anatomy doesn’t have to be complicated.
-This parts of a plant worksheet gives kids a hands-on way to explore roots, stems, leaves, and flowers through coloring and labeling.
+This plant anatomy worksheet gives kids a hands-on way to explore roots, stems, leaves, and flowers through coloring and labeling.

 Designed for kindergarten and first grade, this printable makes it easy to introduce plant science in a way that feels natural and engaging.